Kyriakos Dourekas

-Kyriakos Dourekas (Greek: Κυριάκος Δουρέκας, born 23 May 1963) is the Director of Football at Nottingham Forest F.C..
-He also serves on the club's Board of Directors.
+Kyriakos Dourekas (Greek: Κυριάκος Δουρέκας, born 23 May 1963) is the Sporting Director at Neom SC, a professional football club in Saudi Arabia.
+Prior to this role, he served as the Director of Football at Nottingham Forest F.C., where he was also a member of the club's board of directors.

 Early life

 Dourekas was born on 23 May 1963 in Montreal, Quebec.
 His career in professional football began in the early 1990s.
 He first worked as IT manager for Olympiacos F.C., before progressing through to become team coordinator.
 He then held different management roles before taking on a director position in 2007 – a post he held for 11 years until he left for Nottingham.

 Olympiacos F.C.

 Dourekas joined Olympiacos F.C. in 1993 and spent 25 years with the team in various positions with the most recent being Director of Team Operations.
 During this period, he has experienced multiple successful campaigns, including 19 league championships and 17 seasons in the UEFA Champions League.
 He worked alongside managers such as former FC Barcelona head coach Ernesto Valverde, recent AS Monaco FC manager Leonardo Jardim, and the current Fulham F.C. boss Marco Silva.